-Iraqi officials: At least 13 wounded in violence in Baghdad
+Iraqi officials: 3 dead, dozens wounded in Baghdad protests

 The U.N. envoy to Iraq, meanwhile, urged Iraqi political elites to resume pushing for reforms and for protests to remain peaceful.

 “Any steps taken so far to address the people’s concerns will remain hollow, if they are not completed,” said Jeanine Hennis-Plasschaert in a statement issued by the U.N.
-“Violent suppression of peaceful protesters is intolerable and must be avoided at all costs.
-Nothing is more damaging than a climate of fear.”
+“Violent suppression of peaceful protesters is intolerable and must be avoided at all costs.”

 In the southern city of Nasiriyah, protesters blocked the highway linking the city to the southern oil-rich province of Basra.
 At least six protesters were wounded when an unknown gunmen fired at them from a speeding car, a medical official said.
-All officials spoke on condition of anonymity under regulations.

 On Sunday, protesters in Baghdad and southern Iraq burned tires, blocking main streets.
 Clashes in Baghdad wounded at least 27 people.
 Iraqi activists gave the government a week’s deadline to act on their demands for sweeping political reforms or said they would up the pressure with new demonstrations.